Awesome

 -

-Tkinter-based interface, works in the lack of Gtk.
-Specially on Windows where Tkinter library is installed with the Python itself.
+Tkinter-based interface, meant to be used in the lack of Gtk.
+Specially on Windows where Tkinter library is installed with Python itself.
 You can also install it on:

 - Debian/Ubuntu: